metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 - `frontend` (Attributes) Frontend service custom specifications. (see [below for nested schema](#nestedatt--spec--services--frontend))
 - `history` (Attributes) History service custom specifications. (see [below for nested schema](#nestedatt--spec--services--history))
-- `internal_frontend` (Attributes) Internal Frontend service custom specifications.Only compatible with temporal >= 1.20.0 (see [below for nested schema](#nestedatt--spec--services--internal_frontend))
+- `internal_frontend` (Attributes) Internal Frontend service custom specifications.
+Only compatible with temporal >= 1.20.0 (see [below for nested schema](#nestedatt--spec--services--internal_frontend))
 - `matching` (Attributes) Matching service custom specifications. (see [below for nested schema](#nestedatt--spec--services--matching))
-- `overrides` (Attributes) Overrides adds some overrides to the resources deployed for all temporal services services.Those overrides can be customized per service using spec.services.<serviceName>.overrides. (see [below for nested schema](#nestedatt--spec--services--overrides))
+- `overrides` (Attributes) Overrides adds some overrides to the resources deployed for all temporal services services.
+Those overrides can be customized per service using spec.services.<serviceName>.overrides. (see [below for nested schema](#nestedatt--spec--services--overrides))
 - `worker` (Attributes) Worker service custom specifications. (see [below for nested schema](#nestedatt--spec--services--worker))

 <a id="nestedatt--spec--services--frontend"></a>